-All Digital Design courses are 1.5 credits with the exception of DME2032 Autodesk Revit.
+All Digital Design courses are 1.5 credits except for DME2032 Autodesk Revit.
 This course is 3 credits and will each satisfy one of the four program course requirements.

 Students can choose four courses from the Digital Design and Visualization Certificate curriculum below.